Version: 25th July 2020.

 2. Don’t deliberately hurt, mock or laugh at Muslims because of their incorrect understanding of ruqya and of Islam in general.

-3. Stop watching useless programmes on the TV or your mobile phone such as sports and entertainment programmes and NEVER WATCH A FILM OR LISTEN TO MUSIC.
+3. Stop watching useless programmes on the TV or your mobile phone such as dramas, soap operas, TV series and entertainment programmes and NEVER WATCH FILMS OR LISTEN TO MUSIC.

 With the good intentions, You can watch news or current affairs or science programmes or important documentaries but even here you have to be careful with lowering your gaze and sometimes having to mute the music.